 There is no point working hard to accumulate assets if you are not going to protect them.

-Protection includes having the correct insurances in place.
-You need to consider general and personal insurances:
+Protection includes having the correct insurance in place.
+You need to consider general and personal insurance:

 Protection also includes having strategies in place to cover the range of down events that can happen.
 What if your General Manager becomes sick?

 What if the market collapses?

 You need to think about what would be done in these and other circumstances.